 It is crucial to network for several reasons, including:

 In tight labour markets like that of the Lower Mainland, who you know counts.
 And in some industries, it counts even more — including in environmental practice, business, and consulting.

-- Mentorship.
 Professional contacts can potentially serve as excellent sources for advice and mentorship.

 Through networking, it's possible to connect with others who know more about what particular employers are looking for, when they may be hiring again, and what the work entails.

-- Building your soft skills.
 While you're in school, you'll spend a lot of time developing what are called 'soft skills'.
 These are the incredibly important abilities that individuals bring to a workplace: collaboration, creativity, patience, humour, timeliness, initiative, etc.

 Once you've created your account, start building connections with people you meet at conferences, outreach events, classes, or your workplace.
 Do not just connect with your professors.
 Check out these helpful tips for how to have the greatest impact using your LinkedIn account:

 Don't be shy about sending an email to someone in an organization for whom you would like to work.
-Must people are inundated with email, so keep yours short and to the point.
-The email may be someone who holds a role similar to that which you would like to have.
+Most people are inundated with email, so keep yours short and to the point.
+The email may be to someone who holds a role similar to that which you would like to have.
 Or it could be someone in a position of authority who can comment on the demands of the workplace.

 If you find even the prospect of attending an event like these nerve-wracking, know that you're not alone.
 Lots of students and professionals share similar fears and discomfort.
 Some people will only attend if they go with a friend.
-That can be helpful, but the key to success is to make new connections--and not just spend most of the time talking with people you already know!
+That can be helpful, but the key to success is to make new connections — and not just spend most of the time talking with people you already know!
 Check out these helpful tips from TalentEgg on attending a networking event on your own.

 Multiple organizations host regional and national networking events, or provide resources to help students connect with professionals.
 Among these: